adrianosmarinho/pyrostering/README.md

 Currently PyRostering is very simple.
 The home page will allow you to create new employees and also to see a list of employees.
 For each employee you can create a new shift.
 You can access the shifts of the employees by clicking on "view details" in the list of employees.

+### Current constraints on shifts

+- A break cannot be longer than 60 minutes;
+- An employee cannot work for more than 5 days in a row;
+- An employee cannot work more than 5 days in a 7-day window.
+- An employee cannot work more than 10 hours in a shift.

 ## ER Diagram for the PyRostering Database

 The ER Diagram for the PyRostering database can be found in: